FernandoRocha88/WalkthroughProject02/README.md

 ## Hypothesis and how to validate?
 * We suspect customers are churning with low tenure levels
 	* A Correlation study can help in this investigation
-* A survey showed Fiber Optic is very appreciated by our customer
+* A customer survey showed Fiber Optic is very appreciated by our customers
 	* A Correlation study can help in this investigation
-* sth related to the ml pipelines

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1**: Data Visualization and Correlation study
 	* We will display a DataFrame for all customer base
-	* We will conduct a correlation study (pearson and spearman) to better understand how the variablse are correlated to Churn
+	* We will conduct a correlation study (pearson and spearman) to better understand how the variables are correlated to Churn
 	* We will plot the main variables against Churn to visualize insights.

 * **Business Requirement 2**:  Classification, Regression, Cluster, Data Analysis
 	* We want to predict if a prospect will churn or not.
 We want to build a binary classifier
 	* We want to predict tenure level for a prospect that is expected to churn.
-We want to build a regression model or, depending on the regressor performance, switch the ML task to classification
+We want to build a regression model or, depending on the regressor performance, change the ML task to classification
-	* We want to cluster similar customer, to predict from which cluster a prospect will belong to.
+	* We want to cluster similar customers, to predict from which cluster a prospect will belong to.
 	* We want to understand clusters profile, so we can present potential options that could mantain or bring the prospect to a non-churnable cluster